Hoplite: Warfare

 As important as unity among the ranks was in phalanx warfare, individual fighting skill played a role in battle.
 Hoplites' shields were not locked all of the time.
 Throughout many points of the fight there were periods where the hoplites separated as far as two to three feet apart in order to have room to swing their shields and swords at the enemy.
-This led to individual prowess being more important than previously realized by some historians.
+This led to individual prowess being more important than previously realised by some historians.

 It would have been nearly impossible to swing both shield and sword if the man next to you is practically touching.
 One piece of evidence of this is the picking of individual champions after each battle was fought.
 This is most evident in Herodotus' account of the Battle of Thermopylae.
 "Although great valor was displayed by the entire corps of Spartans and Thespians, the man who proved himself best was a Spartan Officer named Dienekes".
-The brothers Alpheus and Maron were also honored for their battlefield prowess as well.
+The brothers Alpheus and Maron were also honoured for their battlefield prowess as well.
 This is just one example of an ancient historian giving credit to a few individual soldiers and the individuality of phalanx warfare.